 Main Benefits:

-New for 2025, the Scarpa Rush 2 Pro is a leather version of the Rush 2—one of my favorite lightweight hiking boots.
+New in 2025, the Scarpa Rush 2 Pro is the lightest, most athletic leather hiking boot that I've tested and reviewed.
 The Rush is much lighter than most Scarpa hiking boots but has plenty of support and traction for tougher trails.
-The pro version's nubuck leather adds a couple ounces but is still relatively agile on my hiking feet during my test hikes in New Mexico.
-I have more than 700 miles of personal exerience with the Rush series and especially like them on moderate to difficult trails with plenty of rock.
+The Rush Pro features nubuck leather.
+This adds a couple ounces—and adds foot protection, which I appreciate while hiking through rough rocks and stabbing cacti in New Mexico.
+I have more than 700 miles of personal exerience with the Rush series and especially like their rock traction on moderate to difficult trails.
 If you're looking for a leather hiking boot that's both lightweight yet supportive, it's tough to beat the Scarpa Rush 2 Pro Mid GTX.
-It's the most athletic leather hiking boot that I've tested and reviewed.

 Best Match